Explore Virtual Worlds - event series

 Key learnings and results

-Can we create a metaverse that works for everyone?
+Can we create virtual worlds that matter?

 [To be determined]